Malfrador/NotionDiscordBot/Readme.md

 Sadly, Notion does not provide any Webhooks or other notification mechanisms, so for the notification feature of the bot will poll the database for changes every `database-query-interval` seconds.

 This project uses [JDA](https://github.com/discord-jda/JDA) for Discord integration and [Notion SDK JVM](https://github.com/seratch/notion-sdk-jvm) for Notion integration.
 [Logback](http://logback.qos.ch/) is used for logging.
-A `latest.log` file will be created in the same directory as the jar file and automatically be rotated.
+A `latest.log` file will be created in the same directory as the jar file.

 ![Photos_V0rW05l5Kj](https://github.com/user-attachments/assets/50109f9d-324d-4800-a171-6229569906b6)